Holloran Center Courses

 Ethical Leadership in Litigation

-This course is structured similarly to Ethical Leadership in Corporate Practice described above except that if focuses on the student as an ethical advocate, counselor and servant leader in litigation.
-The biggest difference is that in nine of the thirteen classes, the speakers for that class are ethical leaders in a specific area of litigation practice (e.g. criminal prosecution, criminal defense, poverty law, complex civil litigation, ADR etc.).
+This course is structured similar to Ethical Leadership in Corporate Practice described above, except that it focuses on the student as an ethical advocate, counselor, and servant leader in litigation.
+The biggest difference is that in nine of the thirteen classes, the speakers for that class are ethical leaders in a specific area of litigation practice (e.g. criminal prosecution, criminal defense, poverty law, complex civil litigation, ADR, etc.).
 The speakers and the class discussion following the speakers will consider servant leadership with clients, colleagues in the firm, adversaries, and decision makers in the context of the particular litigation area for that evening's class.